We use cookies - Here's why...

 Your money back guarantee

-The fund recovery process can be a lengthy one and requires perseverance.
-Therefore it is vital that our clients are ready for it and trust us every step of the way.
-So if for any reason you are doubtful, you can ask for a full refund within the first 14 business days of the process.*
+Retrieving your losses can be a lengthy process, and it all starts with our investigation.
+Therefore, we must have your trust every step of the way.
+So, if for any reason you are doubtful, you can ask for a full refund within 14 business days.*

 *Read Terms & Conditions